What is a job search campaign?

 Recruitment Fairs are a great way to meet a number of potential employers at the one event.
 Always have lots of CVs with you, approach as many recruiters as possible, and treat every meeting like an interview.

 Volunteering allows you to update and enhance your skills.
-Volunteering can give you the opportunity to meet with a new group and network of individuals which may stand to you in the future.
+Volunteering can give you the opportunity to meet with a new group and network of individuals who may stand to you in the future.
 It is also a very positive thing to talk about at an interview.

 Although often maligned internships can give you an opportunity to gain experience, learn new skills, and get an important first step into an industry.